University Administrative Policies

 3. Signature Authority and Delegation

-The University has a centralized system of signature authority.
-The Regents have delegated general signature authority to the President, who has delegated portions of that authority to the Chancellor for Health Sciences, Provost, executive vice presidents, vice presidents, Chief Procurement Officer, and Vice President for Human Resources under this Policy.
-Although under limited circumstances these positions may further delegate that authority by using the Delegation of Signature Authority Form (Exhibit A.), such delegations require approval by the President and should be used only when necessary and not defeat the centralized intent of this Policy.
-After obtaining the President’s approval the individual requesting the delegation should forward a copy to the University Secretary's Office and to the individual being delegated signature authority.
-Exhibit B1 (Main Campus and Branches) and Exhibit B2 (Health Sciences Center) list all such delegations made prior to the date shown on the exhibit and will be updated regularly.
+Although under limited circumstances these positions may further delegate that authority by using the Delegation of Signature Authority Form (Exhibit A), such delegations require approval by the University President and should be used only when necessary and not defeat the centralized intent of this policy.
+After obtaining the President’s approval the individual requesting the delegation should forward a copy to the Policy Office and to the individual being delegated signature authority.
+Exhibit B1 (Main Campus and Branches) and Exhibit B2 (Health Sciences Center) list all such delegations made prior to the date shown on the exhibit and will be updated, as appropriate.

 All delegations shall be to a position within the University and not to the individual holding the position at the time of the delegation.
 When there is turnover in a position, the new individual has the authority of the previous incumbent.
 Persons in an acting or interim position also have the general signature authority of that position.